Binge drinking is more damaging than you might think

 • Blackouts or gaps in memory while drinking

-A lot of binge drinkers are unaware that they have a problem since they don’t drink every day.
-“I hear a lot of patients say, ‘I’m not an alcoholic, I don’t do it every day, I only drink in the morning after a hard night, just to help even myself out.’”
-But Ward says that right there is the problem.
-“Responses like that indicate someone’s body is showing signs of dependency, and that they’re possibly going through active withdrawal.”
+“I hear a lot of patients say, ‘I’m not an alcoholic, I don’t do it every day, I only drink in the morning after a hard night, just to help even myself out,’” Ward says.
+“Responses like that indicate that someone’s body is showing signs of dependence, and that they’re possibly going through active withdrawal.”

-Many people get hangovers from binge drinking and hangovers mean you’re withdrawing from alcohol and that’s a problem, she adds.
+Many people get hangovers from binge drinking.
+Having hangovers means you’re experiencing withdrawal from alcohol and that’s a problem, Ward adds.
+(Alcohol withdrawal may happen if a person who drinks heavily stops or significantly reduces their intake.)

 Binge drinking is a major problem with young people

-A lot of college kids think they don’t have limitations, says Ward, but regardless of whether your brain thinks you have limits, your body does have a limit.
-“If you push it over the limit by binge drinking, it will revolt, come back and you’ll have some problems.”
+Many college students think they don’t have limitations, says Ward.
+But regardless of what you may think or tell yourself, your body has a limit.
+“If you push it over the limit by binge drinking,” Ward says, “it will revolt and you’ll have problems.”

-The serious health effects of binge drinking can last a lifetime
+The health effects of binge drinking can last a lifetime

-Binge drinking can affect you mentally, physically and emotionally: in some instances, the effects are directly related to drinking, and in other cases, changes in judgement can lead to unintended negative consequences, some that may be a result of years and years of binge drinking:
+Binge drinking can affect you mentally, physically, and emotionally.
+In some instances, the effects are directly related to drinking.
+Some of the consequences of binge drinking include:

-• Injuries: car accidents, falls, alcohol poisoning, and even death
+• Injuries, including car accidents, falls, alcohol poisoning, and even death

-• Types of violence, including rape, domestic violence and suicide
+• Types of violence, including sexual violence, domestic violence, and suicide

 • Fetal alcohol spectrum disorders